 Key to understanding the context in which adolescents with chronic pain will engage with novel interventions, at the planning stage, is gaining a better understanding of their use of the internet for seeking information about chronic pain management, particularly because adolescents are digital natives (Ofcom, 2017, 2019).
 Similar research investigating parent’s experiences of using the internet to seek information has been conducted at the planning stage of an intervention developed for about their childhood eczema, using the PBA (Santer et al., 2015).
 Additionally, in relation to adolescent pain, research has been conducted to explore healthy adolescents’ use of online resources for pain management (Henderson, Keogh & Eccleston, 2014).
 Qualitative findings from this study highlighted three main themes: drivers of internet use, barriers, and anxiety around use.
 One of the main barriers was website design, where participants mostly had negative experiences of navigating through content, and symptom checklists were viewed as unhelpful.
-Anxieties identified included a mistrust in the quality of online content and pain-related anxiety.
+Anxieties included a mistrust in the quality of online content and pain-related anxiety.
 Some adolescents linked pain severity to their decision of whether to consult the internet or seek help in person.

-Further, mixed-methods survey-based research has identified social media platforms, such as Instagram and YouTube, as important resources in adolescent chronic pain management (Hurley-Wallace, Schoth, Lilley, Williams & Liossi, 2020).
+Further, mixed-methods survey-based research has identified social media platforms, such as Instagram and YouTube, as important resources of chronic pain management for adolescents in the UK (Hurley-Wallace, Schoth, Lilley, Williams & Liossi, 2020).
 However, a qualitative exploration of online chronic pain information-seeking in this population has not been pursued.
 Using qualitative interview methodology can help intervention developers in adolescent chronic pain by providing an in-depth insight into which internet-based resources are already being used, by whom, when, and why.
-It may also be the case that this research reveals certain elements of interdisciplinary pain management are not sought out by this population or are already covered by existing websites.
+It may also be the case that this research reveals certain elements of multimodal pain management are not sought out by this population or are already covered by existing apps or websites.

 Recent definitions of adolescence indicate than an inclusive definition of adolescence expands up to 24 years old, which is appropriate for modern role transitions and reflects later social development (Sawyer, Azzopardi, Wickremarathne & Patton, 2018).
 To reflect this, the current study includes participants up to 24 years old, with a lower age limit of 16 years old, which is when adolescents in the UK transition from paediatric to adult healthcare.
 This group shares a key similarity in that whilst they are considered adolescents, they are independent with regards to managing their health.
 Some participants’ chronic pain may have developed several years beforehand; talk surrounding these experiences in retrospect is welcomed in this study.